RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2021-1-4-grafana-rootless-container-ansible.markdown

 # Conclusion

-Podman and systemd are good mechanism to run containers in small setups where kubernetes would be overkill.
-Ansible is robust way to create such setups.
+Podman and systemd are good mechanisms to run containers in small setups where kubernetes would be overkill.
+Ansible is a robust way to create such setups.
-Sometimes, like here, you don't even need backups, as target is super easy to create from scratch by ansible.
+Sometimes, like here, you don't even need backups, as the target is super easy to create from scratch by ansible.

 For further reading about podman and systemd, please see: